 Conclusion: Aftercare and Maintenance

 Once the dental procedure is complete, you will need to follow a strict aftercare regimen for at least three months.
 And depending on the health of your gums and jawbone, you may need to extend the aftercare period.
 During this time, you will need to practice optimal oral hygiene and avoid any activities that may disrupt the healing process.
 If you experience gingival swelling or irritation, or if your mouth has excessive bleeding, you may need to extend the aftercare period by one or two weeks.
-Following a strict maintenance schedule can help you retain the benefits of full mouth dental implants for years to come.
+Following a strict maintenance schedule can help you retain the benefits of full mouth dental implant for years to come.